Stuycs-K/final-project-8-fangl-lia/WORKLOG.md

 Attempted to make collisions more accurate in the fixPhysics branch with math, but it ended up breaking the whole thing; reverted changes.
 Considering upping the refresh rate from 60 to try and make collisions more accurate...

+### 06-07
+Looked at a few more ways to fix physics, decided it would be too complex.
+The article helps, but I had already tried implementing most of the ideas, and it would instead require changing the entire structure of our code.

+### 06-08
+Discussed implementing rules with Jack, helped create a template for it.
+Correctly randomized racking of the balls, with the 8-ball in the middle and corners with at least one of each type.